Juror Information

 COMPENSATION

-Juror compensation is set by Pennsylvania Law at $9 per day for the first three days and $25 per day thereafter, plus $.17 per mile from your home to the Courthouse and return for each day of service.
-You will be required to furnish accurate mileage from your home to the Courthouse on the pay voucher which is submitted to the Blair County Paymaster for payment upon completion of jury service on the first day.
+Juror compensation is set by Pennsylvania Law at $9 per day for the first three days and $25 per day thereafter, plus $.17 per mile round trip, based upon your city of residence.
+Each juror is issued a debit card at jury selection check-in.
+Upon completion of jury service, the calculated amount is loaded on to the debit card within 2 weeks.
 If you are selected on a jury panel, the additional days will be paid on the same debit card you were given on Jury Selection Day.

 PARKING

-Kindly park in the designated area at the Duncansville Antique Depot, behind the Duncansville First Commonwealth Bank, 1401 Second Avenue, Duncansville.
+Blair County provides a courtesy shuttle for jurors on jury selection day.
+We ask that you park in the designated area at the Duncansville Antique Depot, behind the Duncansville First Commonwealth Bank, 1401 Second Avenue, Duncansville.
 The entrance is opposite the Ace Hardware.
-A van/bus will shuttle you to and from the Courthouse, beginning one hour before your reporting time.
+Please DO NOT park in the bank parking lot, DO NOT park in the first row of the Antique Depot and DO NOT block the rear entrance.
+A van/bus will shuttle you to and from the Courthouse, beginning 30 minutes before your reporting time.
+Jurors not utilizing the shuttle and opting to drive to the courthouse on jury selection day should avoid metered spaces or permit only spaces around the courthouse.
+The county cannot reimburse you for parking tickets.

 ATTIRE